gfpeltier/tmp_UfunS_web/README.md

-#Auxillery Web Repo fo UfunS
+#Auxillery Web Repo for UfunS

 ----------------------------------
 This repository houses our web files which are not available on the other repository.